zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

 ### 6. Set the user role

-A broadcast channel has two user roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
-After setting the channel profile to Live Broadcast, your app may use the following steps to set the client role:
+A live-streaming channel has two user roles: `BROADCASTER` and `AUDIENCE`, and the default role is `AUDIENCE`.
+After setting the channel profile to `LIVE_BROADCASTING`, your app may use the following steps to set the client role:

-1. Allow the user to set the role as BROADCASTER or AUDIENCE.
+1. Allow the user to set the role as `BROADCASTER` or `AUDIENCE`.
 2. Call the `setClientRole` method and pass in the user role set by the user.

-Note that in a live broadcast, only the broadcaster can be heard.
-If you want to switch the user role after joining the channel, call the setClientRole method.
+Note that in the live streaming, only the host can be heard.
+If you want to switch the user role after joining the channel, call the `setClientRole` method.

 ```java
 public void onClickJoin(View view) {